KaganKorkmax/LeagueOfLegendsDataProject/README.md

 * Champion Aggregation: Combined data from multiple seasons for the same champion to calculate total games played and averaged win rates.
 * Filtering: Dropped champions with zero win rates or games played.

-You can access my dataset and code related to it from : https://github.com/KaganKorkmax/LeagueOfLegendsDataProject/tree/main/DATA